evilcyber.com

 When you need additional resistance, you can use dumbbells or, if you don’t have any, milk gallons filled with water.

-Every exercise is done slowly and with controlled form.
+Do every exercise slowly and with controlled form.
 For push-ups this means you go 2 seconds up and 2 seconds down.
 For pull-ups it means no swinging or kicking.
 There are no extra arm exercises because when you do push-ups and pull-ups you do exercise your arms.

 Weekly Workout Schedule

-Your weekly workout schedule differs depending on your goals: If you want to lose weight, more emphasis needs to be put on cardio, as it burns more calories than resistance training.
-If you are happy with your weight and mainly want to build muscle, the emphasis should be put on resistance training:
+Your weekly workout schedule differs depending on your goals: If you want to lose weight, you should spend more time with cardio, as it burns more calories than resistance training.
+If you are happy with your weight and mainly want to build muscle, the emphasis needs to be on weight training:

 DayFor Weight LossFor Building Muscle